Why is Thrips Identification to Species Important?

 Collecting thrips for identification:

-Collect thrips using plant taps from multiple areas (randomly selected) to get a picture of the entire thrips population in your greenhouse, or from specific areas of concern.
-Thrips can be tapped directly into a shallow container of soapy water to kill them.
+Collect thrips by tapping plants over a white plastic pan from multiple areas (randomly selected) to get a picture of the entire thrips population in your greenhouse, or from specific areas of concern.
+You can buy or build your own aspirator to capture live thrips from the pan.
+Thrips can also be tapped directly into a shallow container of soapy water to kill them.
 Or, thrips can be tapped into a container with a lid, which can be placed in the freezer for at least 30 min to kill the thrips.

 Who was this key designed by?